What`s the difference between Sanyo eneloop and Panasonic eneloop?

 Every battery that is stored away (or not being used in a device without parasitic drain) loses their charge.
 This is referred to as Self discharge.
 Eneloop batteries use high quality materials that will decrease this rate of discharge to a minimum.
 The result is that they lose their charge much slower than a traditional NiMH battery.

-Does Panasonic make eneloop C and D cells?
+Are there any eneloop C or D cells?

-Yes, they do.
+Yes, there are.
 But they are only available in Japan.
 You can however buy AA to D and AA to C spacers that will allow you to use AA batteries in D-sized applications.

 What does it mean: 70% capacity left after 10 years?